Dylan-Paradis/AddressSplit/README.md

 # Address Cleaning

 This consists of two separate components designed to help clean up messy addresses.
 The first component is a macro that can be run from an XLSM file.
 The second component are two custom Excel functions that split an address containing an Apt/Suite/Unit Number into two separate address lines.
-Together the two components can be used in a workflow that efficiently and somewhat accurately cleans up messy addresses for your final deliverable.
+Together the two components can be used in a workflow that efficiently and somewhat accurately cleans up messy addresses in Excel.

 ## The Cleaning Macro